OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-02.md

 ## 1 Kings 2:21

-So she said, “Let Abishag the Shunammite be given to Adonijah your brother as a wife.”
+So she said, “Allow Abishag the Shunammite to be given to Adonijah your brother as his wife.”

 ## 1 Kings 2:22